-Medium office.
-A B1(a) use with a floor area of between 300 sq m and 1000 sq m (3,250 sq ft to 10,750 sq m).
+Medium office/ Business.
+A B1(a) / B Class use with a floor area of between 300 sq m and 1000 sq m (GEA)

 Metropolitan Open Land.
 Strategic open land within the urban area that contributes to the structure of London.